I'm already a Blues member, how do I transition to Medicare?

 - Medicare Advantage plans are the all-in-one option.
 Private companies like the Blues contract with the federal government to provide all the Original Medicare benefits and sometimes more health coverage on top of that.

 - Medigap plans, also called Medicare supplement plans, fill the gaps in your Original Medicare coverage.
-Medigap plans can pay for deductibles, copayments and other benefits that Original Medicare doesn’t cover.
+Medigap plans can pay for deductibles, copays and other benefits that Original Medicare doesn’t cover.
 You’ll need both your Medicare card and your Medigap ID card to get care.

 - Part D prescription drug plans are an important addition to your Medicare plan.
 Most Medicare Advantage plans include prescription drug coverage, but some don't.
 If you choose a Medigap plan, you’ll need to buy a separate Part D prescription drug plan.